edan-ais/QuotaSetting/docs/TERMS.md

 Last Updated: 05-08-2025

 ## 1. Acceptance of Terms
-By accessing or using the Performance Review App demonstration ("Demo"), you agree to be bound by these Terms of Use.
+By accessing or using the Quota Setting App demonstration ("Demo"), you agree to be bound by these Terms of Use.
 If you do not agree with any part of these terms, you may not access or use the Demo.

 ## 2. Intellectual Property Rights
-The Performance Review App demonstration is protected by copyright and other intellectual property laws.
+The Quota Setting App demonstration is protected by copyright and other intellectual property laws.
 All rights, title, and interest in and to the Demo and its contents, features, and functionality are owned by the creator and are protected by United States and international copyright, trademark, and other intellectual property or proprietary rights laws.

 ## 3. Limited License
 You are granted a limited, non-exclusive, non-transferable, revocable license to access and use the Demo for personal, non-commercial evaluation purposes only.
 This license is subject to these Terms of Use and does not include: